Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 - Morale system more natural, can lose morale.
 - Light mechs made easier to knock down, heavy mechs made harder to knock down.
 - To hit modifiers... modified to make light vehicles and mechs harder to hit.
+- AI modified to be more challenging to fight.

 ## Details